Overall process and estimated time

 Restore data to the original cluster.

-See Table 1.
-Test speeds of database and table restoration.
+See Test speeds of database and table restoration.

-More time is required to restore terabytes of data in databases and tables.
-For a quick restoration, you can restore full data from a backup set (snapshot).
-In most cases, this process requires several minutes to complete.
+• More time is required to restore terabytes of data in databases and tables.
+If you want to quickly restore full data, you can use a backup set (snapshot).
+This process usually takes several minutes.
 For more information, see Method 1 for full restoration: Restore data from a backup set.

 CPU and memory (dedicated)